Tutoriels Backend

 In the rest of the tutorial we will therefore use Visual Studio Code .

-VS code is a code editor developed by Microsoft for Windows, Linux and OS X.
+VS Code is a code editor developed by Microsoft for Windows, Linux and OS X.

 Let's proceed with the installation.

-The official website is here
+The official website is here https://code.visualstudio.com/

-Installation is as easy as Node.js.
+Installation is as simple as Node.js.

 Installing Git